SoK: Machine Learning for Misinformation Detection: REPLICATION STUDIES

 \item \textbf{Reproducibility.} We reproduce published results with code and data reported in the original publication.
 We evaluate availability of code and data and, where possible, compare our analysis outcomes with those reported in the original paper (RQ3).

-\item \textbf{Explainability.} Toward understanding the contributions of specific feature types to overall classifier performance, and why certain approaches work (or don't work), we perform feature ablation studies when appropriate.
+\item \textbf{Explainability.} Toward understanding the contributions of specific feature types to overall classifier performance, and why certain approaches work, we perform feature ablation studies when appropriate.

-\item \textbf{Replicability and generalizability.} Model perfor-mance on novel datasets will be useful for determining the generalizability of existing detection methods to different contexts (RQ4).
-For models that were explicitly tested on specific misinformation narratives (e.g., 2020 stolen election narratives), on specific timeframes, or on specific types of misinformation (parody, satire, etc), we develop current datasets to test method performance on diverse information domains.
-As much as possible, we attempt to imitate real world contexts. \\ \end{itemize}
+\item \textbf{Replicability and generalizability.} Model perfor-mance on novel datasets is useful for determining the generalizability of existing detection methods to different contexts (RQ4).
+For models that were explicitly tested on specific misinformation narratives (e.g., 2020 stolen election narratives), on specific timeframes, or on specific types of misinformation (e.g., parody, satire), we develop updated datasets to test method performance on diverse information domains. \end{itemize}

-\textbf{Ethical Considerations} Datasets used for this study were already publicly available or were obtained with permission from study authors.
-Datasets were anonymized by their original authors.
-We submitted our outreach study as a protocol and received approval from our institutional review board.